ProfBird/IdentityScaffoldingDemo/README.md

 This ASP.NET 8.0 MVC web site was created in Visual Studio 2022.
 The following steps were taken to create a base web site.

-1. Created a new project with identity included.
+1. Created a new project with identity included (Authentication with Individual Accounts).
 2. Added a model named AppUser that inherits from IdentityUser.
 3. Added scaffolding for some of the identity Pages.
 4. Added seed data for an admin user.